 I was a Primary 1 teacher for a long time.
-I loved every second of the highly organised chaos but I’m certainly seeing it very differently now that I’m a parent handing over my own.
+I loved every second of the highly organised chaos but it’s certainly a whole different thing being a parent who is handing your child over to someone else to take care of.
 The emotional side of it is enormous and the worry...oh god the worry!

 At the end of the day you just want a teacher to get your kid, am I right?
 To understand who they are and what they’re about and to care about them.
 You want them to do well academically but I think it’s probably fair to suggest that most parents really just want them to be happy in school.